 In short, you will get a lot of experience in applying ab initio methods for many different solids, and your result will contribute to the thoughtful use of ab initio predictions for experimental materials science.

-- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Substainable Materials Engineering [EMMAEN], Master of Science in Physics and Astronomy [CMFYST]ClustersFor Engineering Physics students, this thesis is closely related to the cluster(s) MODELING, MATERIALS, NANOReferences
+- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Physics and Astronomy [CMFYST]ClustersFor Engineering Physics students, this thesis is closely related to the cluster(s) modelling, materials, nanoReferences

 C. W. M. Castleton et al., 'Density functional theory calculations of defect energies using supercells', Mod.
 Sim.
 Mater.
 Sci.
 Eng.
 17, 084003 (2009).